 Our multidisciplinary team of health professionals dedicate themselves to improving the quality of life for those recovering from a heart attack, heart surgery or other cardiovascular disease.
 Suburban Hospital's Casey Center cardiac rehabilitation facility, conveniently located within the hospital, offers a structured program of education, exercise and peer support designed to guide positive lifestyle changes.

-Cardiac rehabilitation is a behavior modification program designed to teach people how to exercise safely, eat a heart-healthy diet and manage stress.
-The exercise is conducted in a medically supervised and structured setting, with each exercise program individually designed by exercise physiologists and cardiac nurses to meet the participant's particular needs and abilities.
+Cardiac rehabilitation has four main components: medical evaluation, medically monitored physical activity, lifestyle education, and psychosocial support.
+Participants learn how to exercise safely, eat a heart-healthy diet and manage stress.
+We conduct the exercise in a medically supervised and structured setting, with each program invidually designed by exercise physiologists and cardiac nurses to meet the particular needs and abilities of participants.

 Healthy Montgomery Special on Cardiac Rehab at Suburban Hospital

-Suburban Hospital's Cardiac Rehabilitation program is appropriate for those individuals who have been diagnosed with or are candidates for:
+Suburban Hospital's Cardiac Rehabilitation program is right for those diagnosed with:

 - Heart valve replacement/repairs

 - Percutaneous coronary intervention (coronary stents or angioplasty)

 Your doctor may recommend a cardiac rehabilitation program to help you regain strength, restore heart health, prevent further health complications and lower your risk of future heart problems.
 Cardiac rehabilitation is an option for people of all ages and all types of cardiovascular disease.